sahib/misc/thinkfastandslow/slides.typ

 #slide[
   #comment(```md
   ```)
-  = Fix
+  = Effect & Workaround

   - Knowing about it helps.
 Feel free to interrupt your peer. // Your peer probably does not notice he does at bad job explaining.
   - Try to see the world from your peer's perspective.
   - Ask questions to see if your peer understood.
-  - Be patient and do not be an a-hole.
+  - Be patient as explainer.
 ]

 ////////////////////////////////